Conan Doyle: The Problem of Thor Bridge Summary

 Attracted to Miss Dunbar and not being able to marry her, he had ventured into trying and please her with benevolent gestures towards helping less fortunate people.

-Holmes uses his deductive skills to investigate and try to solve the crime.
-As if he were a playwright, Sherlock stages the murder sequence of events and reconstructs the crime, using Watson’s revolver and bringing up conclusions that only he could come up with.
+Holmes uses his deductive skills to investigate and try to solve this crime.
+As if he were a playwright, Sherlock stages a logical murder sequence of events and reconstructs all events, using Watson’s revolver and bringing up conclusions that only he could come up with.

 Please, leave a comment about Conan Doyle: The Problem of Thor Bridge Summary.